GDSC-ULM/TechXpo/README.md

 We welcome tech-driven projects from any discipline—whether it's software, research, or a creative solution to a real-world challenge.

+## Registration

+Registration for the next TechXpo is open!
+Apply now to secure your spot in the GDSC project showcase: [Registration Link](https://webservices.ulm.edu/webforms/form/gdsc-project-showcase-application)

 ## Important Dates

 - **Last Submission Date:** November 9, 2024
 - **Event Date:** November 22, 2024

-## Registration

-Apply now to secure your spot in the GDSC project showcase!
-[Registration Link](https://webservices.ulm.edu/webforms/form/gdsc-project-showcase-application)[Application Closed]

 ## Event Format

 - **10:00 AM – 10:30 AM:** Opening Ceremony and Event Introduction
   Join us for the official opening of TechXpo ULM, where we will introduce the event, the participants, and the exciting activities planned for the day.

-- **10:30 AM – 12:30 PM:** Tech Showcases and Presentations
+- **10:30 AM – 01:00 PM:** Tech Showcases and Presentations
   Participants will present their projects and innovations to the judges and attendees.
 This is an opportunity to showcase creativity, technical skills, and the impact of your work.

-- **12:30 PM – 1:30 PM:** Award Ceremony and Closing Remarks
+- **01:00 PM – 1:30 PM:** Award Ceremony and Closing Remarks
   Celebrate the achievements of all participants as we announce the winners of the various awards.
 Closing remarks will highlight the day's events and thank all attendees and sponsors.

 ## Project Zones